Dhruva2904/ChatBot-using-NLP/README.md

 # ChatBot-using-NLP
-Implementation of ChatBot using NLP (AICTE Project)
-# Overview
-A simple chatbot using NLP with nltk, scikit-learn, and streamlit.
+Implementation of ChatBot using NLP with nltk, scikit-learn, and streamlit.
 # Installation
 pip install nltk scikit-learn streamlit
 # Usage